 - Tickets allow attendees one hour of jump time, which even a trained marathoner would find a substantial workout.

-- The main jump zones are open to attendees ages 7 and up.
-Approximately 35 people are allowed in each time slot so the area isn’t too crowded.
+- Approximately 35 people are allowed in each time slot so the area isn’t too crowded.
 We easily found a quiet spot for just your group.

 - There are no bathrooms in the cave, you have to go back up to the ground level.